jopemachine-playground/mac-sync-config/README.md

 Sync the config files and programs between macs through Github.

+I made this for resolving the [keeping the consistent configs issue](https://apple.stackexchange.com/questions/30966/how-can-i-keep-settings-consistent-between-macs) between mac.

 ## How to set up

 1. Create a private repository for `mac-sync` in Github.